saplingjs/sapling-website/docs/models.md

 ### File type

 Using the `filetype`, you can define a string or an array of strings of acceptable file types.
-Each string can be either a mimetype, a mimetype with wildcards, or one of Sapling's built-in mimetype groups.
+Each string can be either any mimetype, or one of Sapling's built-in mimetype groups.

 ```json
 {